OPEN-NEXT/LOSH-Reporter/TEMPLATE.md

 ## Wikifactory

 Wikifactory is an online platform dedicated to OSH.
 It is designed to need specific needs and offer specialised services that arise in the development (and production) process of OSH.
 The platform itself is not open source, but free to use (however, there are some cool premium features).
+It is important to mention that lots of projects on Wikifactory are not open source and hence are not considered in the following statistics.

 @fig:wif-proj-hist-cumul illustrates the historical growth of OSH projects on Wikifactory; @fig:wif-proj-tag-cloud shows the most popular tags of those projects in a word cloud.